T

 Key regions

-The capital, Amman, is a bustling hub with Roman ruins and modern culture.
-This region also includes Jerash, one of the best-preserved Roman provincial cities in the world, and Ajloun Castle, offering panoramic views.
+The capital, Amman, is a bustling modern city built on ancient Roman ruins.
+This region also includes Jerash, one of the best-preserved Roman provincial towns in the world, and the Ajloun Forest Reserve for a taste of green Jordan.

-Experience buoyancy like nowhere else at the Dead Sea, the lowest point on Earth.
-Nearby Madaba is famous for its Byzantine mosaics, particularly the 6th-century map of the Holy Land.
+Home to the lowest point on Earth, the Dead Sea offers unique buoyancy and therapeutic mud.
+Nearby Madaba is famous for its Byzantine mosaics, particularly the map of the Holy Land.

-Jordan's only coastal city, Aqaba, provides access to the Red Sea's coral reefs for diving and snorkeling, offering a contrast to the country's desert interior.
+Jordan's only coastal city, Aqaba, is a gateway to the Red Sea's coral reefs, offering excellent diving and snorkeling opportunities.

 Suggested Jordan routes